ainikunoame/foundation/README.md

 # git
-> rules for using git
+> my rules for using git and help

 ## rules
 ### initial